Tokyo!: "Interior Design"

-After Akira's film screens to dubious acclaim, one spectator informs Hiroko of the inherent struggles in relationships between creative types: one half of the couple would feel invisible, useless, or unappreciated.
-Hiroko relates to these feelings wholeheartedly in the wake of her numerous trials and tribulations in the unfamiliar city of Tokyo, and starts to question her role in the relationship.
+After Akira's film screens to dubious acclaim, one spectator informs Hiroko of the inherent struggles in relationships between creative types: one-half of the couple would feel invisible, useless, or unappreciated.
+Hiroko relates to these feelings wholeheartedly in the wake of her numerous trials and tribulations in the unfamiliar city of Tokyo and starts questioning her role in the relationship.
 Hiroko wakes up one morning and sees a small hole where light is going through her.
-When she goes to the bathroom and unbuttons her shirt, she is shocked to see a hand sized hole in her chest with a wooden pole down the middle.
-As she walks down the street, the hole gets bigger and she stumbles as both her feet turn to wooden poles.
-Eventually Hiroko is turned into an inanimate chair, with only her jacket left hanging on the back.
-People walking past are oblivious of the chair's presence until one man tries to drag it home.
-When his back is turned, the chair turns into a human Hiroko, who flees into a bus station nude and reassumes her chair form that an old woman briefly sits on.
+When she goes to the bathroom and unbuttons her shirt, she is shocked to see a hand-sized hole in her chest with a round wooden splats down the middle.
+As she walks down the street, the hole gets bigger, and she stumbles as her feet successively turn to wooden poles.
+Eventually, Hiroko is turned into an inanimate chair, with only her jacket left hanging on the back.
+People walking past are oblivious to the chair's presence until one man tries to drag it home.
+When his back is turned, the chair turns into a human Hiroko, who flees into a bus station nude and reassumes her chair form that an older woman briefly sits on.

-Realizing that she can only turn human when no-one else sees her and will turn back into a chair in plain sight, she props herself in chair form on a street where a magician takes her up to his apartment and takes good care of her, which she appreciates.
-After briefly wandering around in his apartment alone, Hiroko writes a farewell letter to Akira, wishing him the best as his filmmaking career takes off.
+Realizing that she can only turn human when no one else sees her and will turn back into a chair in plain sight, Hiroko props herself in chair form on a street where a musician takes her up to his apartment and takes good care of her, which she appreciates.
+After briefly wandering around in the musician's apartment alone, Hiroko writes a farewell letter to Akira, wishing him the best as his filmmaking career takes off.